sarukoushi/purple_src/angle_change/README.md

    These waypoints on the graph are plotted relative to the Ox and Oy axes.
    Angles between these points and Ox axis are 0-360 degrees counterclockwise.
 3. Our robot's face on this plot points upwards vertically, it is it's 0 degrees direction.
-4. In order to obtain the needed bearing angle for each of the waypoints, you have to substract the point's angle on the plot from (180*5/2) degrees and divide it by 360 degrees.
+4. In order to obtain the needed relative bearing angle for each of the waypoints, you have to substract the point's angle on the plot from (180*5/2) degrees and divide it by 360 degrees.
    The rest that results from this division is the 0-360 deg angle measured clockwise from the face of the robot. the bearing of this robot relative to it's face direction.